How to Improve Efficiency From Your Radiator

 Make sure the airways are clear in between fins.
 Radiators drag cold air up through the bottom and heat it as it travels through before radiating the heat into the room.
 This also attracts dust and light dirt which can block the airways, reducing circulation of warm air.

 Cleaning the hard to reach places in between the fins will help radiate more heat.
-You can use this simple tool to make the cleaning process faster.
+You can use this simple tool (link to Amazon) to make the cleaning process faster.

 Use radiator reflectors